josh-kennedy-7/cmu_msba_team_4_2022/final_project.md

 We use autocorrelation and partial autocorrelation plots to show how correlated are values at time t with the next values in time `t+1, t+2, ..., t+n`.

-If the data would be non-stationary the autocorrelation values will be highly correlated with distant points in time showing possible seasonalities or trends.
+"If the data would be non-stationary the autocorrelation values will be highly correlated with distant points in time showing possible seasonalities or trends.
 Stationary series autocorrelation values will quickly decrease over time t.
-This shows us that information is carried over time and then the series will not constant over time.
+This shows us that information is carried over time and then the series will not constant over time."[[7]](#7)

 We also used augmented Dickey-Fuller test, which is a type of statistical test called a unit root test.
-The intuition behind a unit root test is that it determines how strongly a time series is defined by a trend.
+"The intuition behind a unit root test is that it determines how strongly a time series is defined by a trend.
 There are a number of unit root tests and the Augmented Dickey-Fuller may be one of the more widely used.
 It uses an autoregressive model and optimizes an information criterion across multiple different lag values.

 The null hypothesis of the test is that the time series can be represented by a unit root, that it is not stationary (has some time-dependent structure).
-The alternate hypothesis (rejecting the null hypothesis) is that the time series is stationary.
+The alternate hypothesis (rejecting the null hypothesis) is that the time series is stationary." [[7]](#7)

 ![pic1](images/roopa3.png)
 **Fig. n** - #TODO: Write Caption *A caption of the figure goes here*